This is a photo of LaReeca Rucker

 Reporter.
 Photographer.
 Editor.
 Communicator.
 Marketer.
 Designer.
 Idea Generator.
 Teacher.
 Encourager.

-LaReeca Rucker is a writer, reporter and journalism instructor at the University of Mississippi.
-She has been a journalist for more than 20 years, and she spent a decade of her career as a reporter at The Clarion-Ledger - part of the USA Today Network, Gannett News Service (where stories are published in Gannett newspapers across the nation) and Mississippi's largest daily newspaper (100,000 circulation at the time.)
+LaReeca Rucker is a writer, reporter and adjunct instructional assistant professor of journalism at the University of Mississippi and a lecturer at Mississippi State University.
+She has been a journalist for more than 30 years, and she spent a decade of her career as a reporter at The Clarion-Ledger - part of the USA Today Network, Gannett News Service (where stories are published in Gannett newspapers across the nation) and Mississippi's largest daily newspaper (100,000 circulation at the time.)

 She worked in various roles as a religion reporter, trends reporter, features reporter, and in her last role as a social media/digital content producer, but was mostly a general assignment reporter covering whatever was thrown at her.
 Stories included crime, city government, civil rights, social justice, religion, personality profiles, art, culture, lifestyles and entertainment for the print and web editions.
 While there, she was also a USA TODAY contributor.